kalebheitzman/grav-plugin-events/README.md

 `event.repeat` specifies what days you would like for your event to repeat.
 This can be for Monday through Sunday as specified by MTWRFSU. (**M**onday, **T**uesday, **W**ednesday, Th**U**rsday, **F**riday, **S**aturday, S**U**nday)

-`event.freq` can be set to daily, weekly, monthly, or yearly.
+`event.freq` can be set to `daily, weekly, monthly, or yearly.`

 `event.until` is a date and time specification like 01/01/2016 12:00am

 ### Twig Template Example

+It's easy to create a collection of events using Grav taxonomy search feature and the following taxonomies that are added by the Events plugin.

+`@taxonomy.type` and the term `event` are added to all pages that have `event` frontmatter.

+`@taxonomy.event_repeat` and `['M', 'T', 'W', 'R', 'F', 'S', 'U']` are added to events that specify `event.repeat: MTWRFSU`.

+`@taxonomy.event_freq` and `daily, weekly, monthly, or yearly` are added to events that specify `event.freq` and the appropriate option.

 ```
 {% set events =
     page.collection({
         'items':{
-            '@taxonomy.type':'event'
+            '@taxonomy.type':'event',
             '@taxonomy.event_repeat':['S','U']
         }
     })